fillie/laravel-example/README.md

 ```

 You should now be inside of your web server, this is the equivalent of SSH-ing into a real server.
 From this point you should be able to run any commands you would on any other server.

+## Your Task

+You have been tasked by a customer to create a contact form for their buisness.
+The contact form is to to capture the following details from
+the user:
+**Firstname**
+**Surname**
+**Email**
+**Telephone**
+**Address**

+All of this information should be saved and viewable in a database.
+Whilst we would like to see some styling of the form, this is not a priority, and you won't be judged on aesthetics.

+### Other Objectives
+**Addition of unit tests**
+**Well thought out database schema changes**
+**Code Quality checks**

+Please treat this task as if it was a real project, as such the project should be set up as a git repo, as well as containing a suitable
+branching method.
+Don't worry about setting this up so it pushes remotely, a local repo is fine.